wolframkriesing/site-stitcher/content/tidbits.md

 ...
 ```

-## Upgrade npm package to latest version
+## Upgrade npm Package to Latest Version

 Run `npm install <package>@latest` to update to the latest version of a package,
 no matter the minor, major version, it always goes to the latest.

-##  Diff of the files in two directories
+##  Diff of the Files in Two Directories

 `diff --recursive <dir1> <dir2>` to diff the files and their contents in two directories
 I just needed to do some golden master tests after updating a dependency

-## MacOS screenshot of the current window only
+## MacOS Screenshot of the Current Window Only

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">
     MacOS: Woa, I didn&#39;t know you can take screenshots of windows with transparent backround